A thrillingly exciting winter ghost story to start the Christmas season.

 Number of pages: 267 pp.

-Reading material: Swedish original, English sample, English synopsis
+Reading material: Swedish original, English translation, Finnish translation, English synopsis

 Rights sold: Denmark, Straarup & Co; World English, Pushkin Press; France, Rageot; Italy, Edizioni EL; Poland, Widnokrąg